long5436/Ryzentosh-Acer-aspire-7-A715-42G-Opencore-EFI/README.md

 1. Setup bios: Disable fast boot, disable secure boot
 2. Disable kext "NootedRed.kext", after the setup process after installing MacOS and then turning it back on
 3. Install HoRNDIS-9.2.pkg (used to share ethernet from android phone)
-4. Fix headphones error
+4. Fix headphones and internal microphone error
    - https://github.com/longluuly/AppleALC
+5. Fix External microphone (Headphone microphone) \
+   5.1.
+Extract ComboJack-master.zip \
+   5.2.
+Open ComboJack_Installer \
+   5.3.
+Run `./install` in Terminal \
+   5.4.
+After every time you plug in a headphone, a notification will appear.
+Please select "Headset" for the headphone microphone to work
-5. Increase nvram using https://github.com/DavidS95/Smokeless_UMAF (Optional)
+6. Increase nvram using https://github.com/DavidS95/Smokeless_UMAF (Optional)

 ## What's working: